Permutation Learning with Only N Parameters: From SoftSort to Self-Organizing Gaussians: Introduction Related Work

 \subsection{Contributions}

 In \cite{GradSort}, we introduced the first gradient-based grid sorting method using Gumbel-Sinkhorn.
 It ensures a valid permutation matrix while optimizing the grid arrangement for vector similarity, achieving superior sorting quality.
 However, its \(\mathcal{O}(N^2)\) memory demand limits scalability for large datasets.
+To address this, we introduce \textit{ShuffleSoftSort}, a novel SoftSort extension for high-performance, memory-efficient permutation learning.
+Our key contributions are: